Tamás Preszeller

-Tamás Preszeller (born 24 August 1958) is a former Hungarian professional footballer who played both as a midfielder and full-back, later became a football coach.
-He was a member of the Hungarian national football team.
+Tamás Preszeller (born 24 August 1958) is a Hungarian former professional football player and coach.
+He played both as a midfielder and defender.
+He was a member of the Hungary national team.

-Career
+Playing career

-He started his football career in the Mosoni Vasas team.
+Preszeller started his football career in the Mosoni Vasas team.
 From there he moved to Fehérvár FC, where he played until 1980.
 From 1980 to 1984 he played for Szombathelyi Haladás.
 He moved to Győri ETO FC in 1984, where he made 132 matches until 1990.
 He retired from active football with MTK Budapest FC.

-National team

-Between 1986 and 1988 he played seven times for the Hungarian national team and scored one goal.
+Between 1986 and 1988 he played seven times for the Hungary national team scoring one goal.

-As a coach
+Coaching career

-From 2015 to 2016 he coached the Győri ETO FC football team.
+From 2015 to 2016 Preszeller coached Győri ETO FC.